Spectrum of Schr\"odinger operators on subcovering graphs: Main results

 There is a useful characterization of primitive sets.
-Let $\cT$ be the $d_o\ts d$ matrix whose rows are the coordinates of $\gt_1,\ldots,\gt_{d_o}$ with respect to the basis $\ga_1,\ldots,\ga_d$.
-It is known, see, e.g., \cite{C97}, that $\{\gt_1,\ldots,\gt_{d_o}\}$ is a primitive set for the lattice $\G$ if and only if the greatest common divisor of all the $d_o$-th order minors of the matrix $\cT$ is one.
-In particular, a vector $\gt=t_1\ga_1+\ldots+t_d\ga_d$ of the lattice $\G$ is primitive if and only if its components $t_1,\ldots,t_d$ (with respect to the basis $\ga_1,\ldots,\ga_d$ of $\G$) are coprime integers, i.e., $\gt$ is not an integral multiple of other lattice vectors (other than $\pm\gt$).
-This characterization of primitive sets is independent of the choice of the basis of the lattice $\G$, i.e., if the rows of the matrix $\cT$ form a primitive set and $U$ is a $d\ts d$ unimodular matrix (which relates different bases of the same lattice), then the rows of the matrix $\cT U$ also form a primitive set.
+Let $\cT$ be the $d_o\ts d$ integer matrix whose rows are the vectors $\gt_1,\ldots,\gt_{d_o}\in\Z^d$.
+It is known, see, e.g., \cite{C97}, that $\{\gt_1,\ldots,\gt_{d_o}\}\ss\Z^d$ is a primitive set if and only if the greatest common divisor of all the $d_o$-th order minors of the matrix $\cT$ is one.
+In particular, a vector $\gt=(t_1,\ldots,t_d)\in\Z^d$ is primitive if and only if its components $t_1,\ldots,t_d$ are coprime integers, i.e., $\gt$ is not an integral multiple of other vectors (other than $\pm\gt$) of $\Z^d$.
+This characterization of primitive sets is independent of the choice of the basis of $\Z^d$, i.e., if the rows of the matrix $\cT$ form a primitive set and $U$ is a $d\ts d$ unimodular matrix (which relates different bases of $\Z^d$), then the rows of the matrix $\cT U$ also form a primitive set.

-\begin{remark} \emph{i}) Primitive vectors of a lattice are also called \emph{visible}, since only they can be seen from the origin of the lattice.
+\begin{remark} \emph{i}) Primitive vectors of the lattice $\Z^d$ are also called \emph{visible}, since only they can be seen from the origin of the lattice.
 Non-primitive lattice points are hidden from view by other lattice points lying in the line of sight.